 7) Time for something a little “extra”

 So many Basecampers fail to utilize the massive treasure trove of “extras” – the integration with other platforms, the third party apps, and the many add-ons.

 Even though the guys at 37signals are proud of how Basecamp functions out of the box, they were also wise enough to make it a “friendly” environment for third party developers.
 This is why there are so many third party Basecamp products out there.
 It’s also why so many different websites and platforms offer seamless integration with Basecamp.

 Take for example the third party Basecamp mobile apps.
 You have Carabiner, an iPhone app that carries all the compatibility and functionality of the full Basecamp experience.
-There is also Everest, for Android users, enRoute for Windows Phones, and SuitChamp for Blackberry users.
+There is also Everest, for Android users and SuitChamp for Blackberry users.

 While Basecamp tries to help you in a lot of aspects of running a business, it does not cover every business need.
 Almost every Basecamper will have to use other software solutions for other aspects of their business.
 Fortunately, nowadays there are a plethora of business solutions and software that can easily be integrated.

 Take for instance the many different time tracking, invoicing and accounting solutions.
 The first to come to mind is TimeSheetr, a super-popular app that comes with complete Basecamp support and integration, making it the ideal choice for entrepreneurs who prefer visual time tracking options.

 Or perhaps consider the now uber-popular Paymo, a fully featured virtual assistant which now integrates with Basecamp.
 In May of 2012 Paymo released an integration module which syncs Projects, Tasks Lists and Tasks between the two systems.